barbara-wachek/portfolio/README.md

 ## Testing projects

 ### Dare IT Challenge
-A 7-week course in automatic testing using the tools of the python selenium library and the robot framework.
+A 7-week course in automatic testing using the tools of the Python's Selenium library and the Robot Framework.
 Tested web application: [Scouts Panel](https://scouts-test.futbolkolektyw.pl/pl/login)

 #### Outputs: